 9. Comply with U.S. export control regulations.
 The Federal government controls the exportation of U.S. goods to all foreign countries.
 The Department of Commerce is the authority for licensing most items for export.
 Other Federal agencies such as the Agricultural Marketing Service and the Federal Grain Inspection Service handle the certification for specific products.

 Export certificates are documents that attest to the phytosanitary condition of plants or plant products and are issued by an authorized certification official (Federal, State, or county) (California county only).
-Three export certificates are issued by authorized certification officials in the United States:
+Two export certificates are issued by authorized certification officials in the United States:

 PPQ Form 577 and PPQ Form 579 follow the format of the international model proposed at the International Plant Protection Convention (IPPC) in Rome in 1979.
 A user fee is charged for each form, and all export certificates must be completed in the English language (typed or legibly handwritten).